baleksa/.dotfiles/notes.md

 ## Sway and Wayland

-Sway needs XDG_RUNDIR set and access to seats, elogind doesn't work on voidlinux, so you have to install `seatd`, add user to \_seatd group, start seatd service and then start Sway.
+Sway needs XDG_RUNTIMEDIR set and access to seats, so if you don't want to install elogind, you have to install `seatd`, add user to \_seatd group, start seatd service and then start Sway.
 Qt5-based applications require installing the qt5-wayland package and setting the environment variable QT_QPA_PLATFORM=wayland-egl to enable their Wayland backend.
 Some KDE specific applications also require installing the kwayland package.